5G and fixed wireless: Where does it fit in your SD-WAN connectivity strategy?

 Don’t forget about security: Hybrid networking strategies that introduce public Internet access mean that new security monitoring must be added.
 Security and network teams will need to work together to identify how security will be handled.
 Buyer tip: Even if you choose to ingest additional security alerts using your existing internal IT team, an SD-WAN and networking partner that also offers 24/7 threat detection and response services can be helpful.
 Security is a big job that’s only getting bigger, and many IT leaders enjoy knowing they have the option to lean on their provider for help as needed.

-Terry Traina is the senior vice president of engineering and has been with Masergy since 2004.
+Terry Traina is the chief technology officer and has been with Masergy since 2004.
 Terry leads various teams including research and development, platform architecture, software engineering, and product development.
 Terry has over 20 years of experience in the telecommunications industry specializing in building and managing everything from enterprise software-defined networks to routing and switching platforms.

 Prior to joining Masergy, Terry has held various technical positions at Chiaro Networks, Allied Riser Communications, and EDS.
 Terry holds a bachelor’s of science in electrical engineering from University of Southwestern Louisiana.